RickVM/vercel-ai-sdk-flutter/README.md

 ## Contributions Are Welcome

+## This is NOT an official Vercel package.
+This bucket just implements vercel's [AI Sdk](https://ai-sdk.dev/)'s react lib - in flutter.

 # Flutter AI SDK

 Flutter package for consuming AI chat streams from a [Vercel AI SDK](https://ai-sdk.dev/) v5 backend.